Gardening by the Moon

 Moon in Aries—this is a dry, barren, masculine sign, best used for destroying weeds.
 Since it’s a good time for beginnings, you may want to turn the soil and prepare it for planting.

 Moon in Taurus—this is a productive sign where the Earth will be moist.
-Since it is a fixed sign, it is well used for plants which need to be hardy, such as root crops, and leafy vegetables such as lettuce and cabbage.
+Since it is a fixed sign, it is well used for plants which need to be hardy, such as root crops, and leafy vegetables, such as lettuce and cabbage.
 Flowers planted in a Taurus moon will also be hardy and especially pretty, since Taurus is ruled by Venus.
 Taurus also rules the throat, so try singing as you garden.
 Studies have shown that indigenous people of the Amazon were advised by their Shamans that plants enjoy hearing music.
+Maybe it helps your plants to know you are happy.
+Sing a tune as you plant, what do you have to lose?

 Moon in Scorpio—this is a feminine and fruitful sign, watery and moist.
 It is productive like Cancer, but the plants may be hardier due to the fact it is a fixed sign.
 It makes sturdy plants and vines.
-Water sign Moon plants like music, so you may sing again or play some music.
+Water sign moon plants like music, so you may sing again or play some music.
+Maybe some grunge since it's Scorpio moon.

-Moon in Sagittarius—this is a barren, dry and masculine sign.
-It is good for planting onions, seeding hay and for cultivation.
+Moon in Sagittarius—this is a barren, dry, and masculine sign.
+It is good for planting onions, seeding hay, and for cultivation.
+A Sagittarius moon is a good time to review your planting schedule or make a few adjustments.

-Moon in Capricorn— This is an earthy, feminine sign, dry yet productive.
+Moon in Capricorn— This is an earthy, feminine sign, dry, yet productive.
 Use it for planting potatoes and other tubers.
+The plants will be strong and will do well.

 Moon in Pisces— This is a very fruitful, moist, feminine, watery sign.
 Watch these plants carefully, they will be the weakest of those planted in the water signs.
 It is, however, very good for root growth.
-You may sing to your plants in the Pisces Moon too, or offer gentle encouragement.
+You may sing to your plants in the Pisces moon too, or offer gentle encouragement.
+They may need a few kind words, but will reward you with fragile beauty.

 Experiment With Moon Gardening On Your Own